 Though Hannah is a fictional character on a television show, she displays all the signs of one of the rarest disorders on record: congenital insensitivity to pain with anhidrosis, or CIPA.
-As of 2000, only 56 cases had been identified worldwide, all in the pediatric age range, according to an article written by Dr. Stanley A. Shatsky and colleagues in the American Journal of Medical Genetics.
+Only 56 cases had been identified worldwide, all in the pediatric age range, according to an article written in 2000 by Dr. Stanley A. Shatsky and colleagues in the American Journal of Medical Genetics.
 Despite its rarity, CIPA has gained some recognition after being featured in episodes of both “House” and “Grey’s Anatomy.”

 CIPA, also referred to as hereditary sensory and autonomic neuropathy type IV (HSAN-IV), is an autosomal recessive hereditary disorder characterized by recurrent episodic fever, anhidrosis (inability to sweat), absence of reaction to noxious stimuli, self-mutilating behavior, and mental retardation,” writes Dr. Yasuhiro Indo in an issue of Human Mutuation: Variation, Informatics and Disease.